SarahMcN25/data-representation-project/README.md

 <br>

 - `arrivals.html` - where I created a webpage based on fictional Shannon Airport arrival information.
 In this document you will find CRUD operations in the script section which allow the webpage to consume the API.
+For example, GET, POST, PUT and DELETE.
+The arrivals table is populated with data using AJAX calls to perform the GET operation.
+Similarily, if you click on Create an arrvials, you are making an AJAX call to POST to the server.
+Again, there is functionality to Update and Delete arrivals using AJAX calls to perform PUT and DELETE operations respectively.

 <br>